 The civil construction sector is booming across NSW.
 Skilled plant operators are in high demand due to project works commissioned by the Federal and state government, local councils, private contracting firms and the mining industry.

-This is a full time, blended style course.
-You will need to attend approximately 4.2 hours of class, over 1 days a week, for 3 years.
+This is a part time day, face to face course.
+You will need to attend approximately 4.2 hours of class, over 1 day a week, for 108 weeks.